 What are some practical tips for planning the move, from finding accommodation to budgeting for the transition?

-How can I overcome feelings of loneliness and make new friends in a new city where I don’t know anyone?
+How can I overcome loneliness and make friends when I don’t know anyone?

 What are some recommended ways to explore and embrace the new city’s culture and local lifestyle?